New Zealand’s broadband has performed well during the Covid–19 lockdown.

 That’s huge vote of confidence for the decade-old UFB programme.
 It was originally started with around $1.5 billion of government money in the form of a soft loan3.

 Late last year I interviewed Sir John Key and Steven Joyce who were the two ministers responsible for the original plan.
-Both said then that, in hindsight, the UFB was one of the best investments a government has made in recent times.
+Both said then that, in hindsight, the UFB was the best investment a government has made in recent times.
 That was before the pandemic.
 Today, that investment looks even better.

 - Either that, or we accept that more remote fibre customers pay a premium to cover the higher cost of getting a service.
 This goes against the grain of the one-price-for-everyone approach of UFB, but it would speed things up. ↩︎